Tianming-Liu/CASA0016_ScreenTimer/README.md

 _I designed the enclosure for this component and print it out which can be attached to your clothes._

+The enclosure I designed is installed in a pin-like manner, allowing for easy placement of the battery and ESP32 inside the box.
+There are two small holes on the front of the box; the middle opening is for the camera, and the lower opening is for toggling the switch.
+Symbols are placed on both sides to indicate the current status of the device.
+The back of the box features a clip-like design, making it convenient to attach the entire data collection box to clothing or a lanyard.

 <div align="center">
     <img src="./Src/Video_Module_Enclosure.gif" alt="Image" width="300">
 </div>

+You can download the 3D model in this [link](https://github.com/Tianming-Liu/CASA0016_ScreenTimer/blob/main/Enclosure/video_collection_component_enclosure.3dm).

 ### 1. Video Collection Component